Free shore access

 This spot has been added by

 Dekel Beach, located halfway between the city center and the port of Eilat, is one of the busiest beaches on the Israeli Red Sea.
-Unlike the southern beaches, such as Coral Beach or Migdalor Beach, it does not features a coral reef.
-Snorkeling in Dekel Beach is therefore limited to the small coral patches scattered on a sandy slope, which features surprisingly rich viewing opportunities.
+Unlike the southern beaches, such as Coral Beach or Migdalor Beach, this area does not have a coral reef.
+Snorkeling in Dekel Beach is limited to the small coral patches scattered on a sandy slope which, even so, features surprisingly rich viewing opportunities.

 Dekel Beach, or HaDekel Beach, is a beach on Israel’s Red Sea coast.
-It is one of the only beaches located north of the port of Eilat, and therefore one of the closest to the city.
+It is one of the only beaches located north of the port of Eilat, and closest to the city.
 It is bordered by two beach restaurants, Dekel Beach and Mosh Beach.

 To reach the beach, head south towards the Egyptian border.
-The beach, well indicated, is located about 800m after the Aria hotel (former Méridien).
+The beach, well indicated, is located about 875 yards after the Aria hotel (formerly the Méridien).
 There are parking spaces nearby.
 Access to the beach is free.

 It is recommended to enter the water next to Dekel Beach restaurant, in front of the coral patches that can be seen from the beach through the surface.

 Dekel Beach features extensive sandy beds, scattered with small coral patches.
-The seabed is less spectacular than on the reefs facing the southern beaches (such as Coral Beach, Migdalor Beach, or Princess Beach), but there’s plenty to see around the corals.
+The seabed is less spectacular than on the reefs facing the southern beaches, such as Coral Beach, Migdalor Beach, or Princess Beach, but there’s still plenty to see around the corals.

-In the shallows next to the beach, take a look at the rubble areas, which are visited by yellowtail surgeonfish, seabream and mullets (↕2ft/0.5m).
+In the shallows next to the beach, take a look at the rubble areas, which are visited by yellowtail surgeonfish, seabream and mullets (↕2ft).

-Then swim to the coral patches.
-Although they are quite small, they attract lots of sea life including hard and soft corals, sea anemones, and many fish.
-Common sights here are the Red Sea clownfish, sea goldies, as well as several species of surgeonfish, triggerfish and parrotfish.
+From there, swim to the coral patches.
+Although they are quite small, they attract lots of sea life.
+You’ll see hard and soft corals, sea anemones, and many fish.
+Common sightings here are the Red Sea clownfish, sea goldies, and several species of surgeonfish, triggerfish and parrotfish.

 Dekel Beach is also a good place to spot lionfish, either hiding under coral outcrops or swimming in the open water.

-About 50 m from the beach, the sandy slope descends to the depths.
-It features larger coral areas, but the depth is too important to enjoy them from the surface.
+About 50 yards from the beach, the sandy slope descends to the depths.
+It features larger coral areas, but the depth is too great to enjoy them from the surface.